No. 1 Croydon

 No. 1 Croydon (formerly the NLA Tower, and colloquially the 50p Building, the Weddingcake or the Threepenny bit building) is a tall building at 12–16 Addiscombe Road, Croydon, Greater London, next to East Croydon station.
 It was designed by Richard Seifert & Partners and completed in 1970.
 It has 24 storeys and is 269 ft high.
-'NLA' stood for 'Noble Lowndes Annuities'.
+NLA stood for Noble Lowndes Annuities, the original principal tenant (subsequently taken over by the Hill Samuel Group).
 It was one of many new buildings constructed in the growing town of Croydon in the 1960s.
 The development of tall buildings was later encouraged in the 2004 London Plan, which led to the erection of new skyscrapers as Greater London went through a high-rise boom.

+Construction

+The building was erected between 1968 and 1970.
+Its distinctive appearance arises from its octagonal floor plans (not, in fact, regular octagons, but squares with splayed or truncated corners), set above one another on alternating orientations.

+Construction was delayed by the objections of Miss Kathleen Harding, a solicitor and leasehold tenant of the Victorian East Bridge House, which stood on part of the intended site.
+She refused to leave, and the new tower had to be erected with East Bridge House still standing.
+The house was eventually demolished in 1973.

 Restoration project

 A refurbishment programme costing over £3.5 million was completed in early 2007.
-It included a six-month exterior cleaning project, new lobby, landscaping and common areas, and refurbishment of the top ten floors to provide 74543 sqft of high spec, air-conditioned office accommodation.
+It included a six-month exterior cleaning project, a new lobby, landscaping and common areas, and refurbishment of the top ten floors to provide 74543 sqft of high spec, air-conditioned office accommodation.

 A substantial amount of work had already been done to improve the façade of the tower.
 It was identified in a Channel 4 programme as one of the UK's top eyesores.
 A spokesman for building restoration firm Triton said: "Work is running to schedule and within budget."

 Occupiers

 No. 1 Croydon is occupied by a number of companies and organisations, including Atkins, Directline holidays and dotdigital.

-In November 2014, a branch of Sainsbury's Local was opened in part of the former courtyard on the north side of the building, effectively forming a part of the structure.
+In 2014, a branch of Sainsbury's Local was opened in part of the former courtyard on the north side of the building, effectively forming a part of the structure.
 The new building attracted criticism on aesthetic grounds and also in respect of safety due to its proximity to the Tramlink track bed.